drewwilimitis/drewwilimitis.github.io/projects.md

 comments:
 ---

-# Manifold Learning: Introduction and Foundational Algorithms
+# Manifold Learning: Introduction and Foundational Algorithms in Python <br>
-### *Mathematical Theory with Examples and Applications in Python*
+After I was unable to find a thorough investigation of manifold learning methods, I decided to try and learn from a wide variety of sources and then attempt to synthesize an in-depth explanation of the core algorithms, along with their implementations within sklearn.manifold. <br>

+Note: the notebooks are best viewed through the jupyter nbviewer links below. [github](https://github.com/drewwilimitis/Manifold-Learning)

 ![KleinDual](https://user-images.githubusercontent.com/16658498/55211718-3e737900-51bb-11e9-8a4a-37ecf83c9ab0.gif)